cuelang/cuelang.org/content/en/docs/usecases/generate.md

 It focusses on simplicity, speed, termination guarantees and being able run embedded in applications.

-Unification of basic typed-feature strucutres has pseudo-linear run time complexity.
+Unification of basic typed-feature structures has pseudo-linear run time complexity.
 The addition of comprehensions make the operation polynomial.
 Not disallowing recursion would make CUE Turing complete.